 Journey to Yangshuo: The fairytale landscape of Guangxi Province

-The comprehensive tour of the Guangxi Province in ChinaMap
+Travel and explore the stunning Guangxi Province in ChinaMap

 Travel to Yangshuo in Guangxi Province China: A fairytale landscape

 Undoubtedly one of the most spectacular and famous landscapes of China can be found in the northern Guangxi province near Yangshuo.

 The small town of Yangshuo is located in the middle of an enchanting landscape in southern China, where the idyllic "Jade Dragon River" flows into the Li River.

 Yangshuo is surrounded by impressive limestone rocks that rise steeply into the sky from the surrounding emerald green rice fields.

 The beauty of the landscape around Yangshuo is described in numerous Chinese folk songs, and also various well-known painters and poets were inspired by the bizarre karst hills around Yangshuo.
 Even the Central Bank of China was so impressed by the beauty of this landscape that it has been adorning the back of the 20 RMB banknote for some time.